sr-stanley/adds-vm-creation/README.md

 ### Step 5 - Set the Domain Controller’s Private IP Address to Static in Azure

-**This is important because:**
-- The domain controller acts as a server and DNS server.
-- If its IP changes (as it can with a dynamic IP), clients that rely on its IP for DNS will lose connection.
+**Important for DNS Dependency**
+> Before joining any client VMs to the domain, ensure the Domain Controller’s private IP address is set to **Static**.
+> If the Domain Controllers IP changes, client DNS resolution will fail and domain authentication will break.
-- Setting the IP to static ensures the clients can always find and communicate with the domain controller reliably.
+> Setting the DC-1 private IP to static ensures reliable communication and name resolution across the lab.
-- This stability is essential for proper server and domain operations.

 **Open the Virtual Machines services inside of Azure.
 Click and open your DC-1 Virtual Machine.**

-- Click the drop down for Networking.
+- Click the drop down for `Networking`.
-- Select Network settings.
+- Select `Network setting`s.
-- Click the Network interface / IP configuration.
+- Click the `Network interface / IP configuration`.

 [pic 0.9]